Río de la Plata: Colonial period

 During the colonial era, the Río de la Plata was made the center of the Governorate of the Río de la Plata.
 The Río de la Plata region, particularly Buenos Aires, was a significant site of trade throughout the 17th century.
 The Crown initially intended Buenos Aires to be a military establishment for the protection of the Potosí mines, but it soon became evident that a settlement large enough to provide military defense would attract trade.
 The primary export was silver from the mines of Potosí, and imports generally included European luxury goods, slaves, and sugar.
-This trade occurred outside of the fleet system authorized by the Spanish Crown, and therefore was generally considered "illicit."
+This trade occurred outside of the fleet system authorized by the Spanish Crown, and therefore was generally considered "illicit".
 However, under the monarchy of the Spanish Habsburgs, the line between licit and illicit trade was quite blurry.
 Crown officials and military outposts in Buenos Aires often relied upon profits from illicit trade to support their administrative structures.

 Under the Bourbon monarchy, the governorate was elevated to the Viceroyalty of the Río de la Plata in 1776.
 This occurred as a result of the Bourbon Reforms, which attempted to restore the decaying wealth of the Spanish Crown.
-The reforms elevated the status of trade along the Río de la Plata and expanded what constituted "legal" trade so that the Crown could tax trade what had previously been "contraband."
+The reforms elevated the status of trade along the Río de la Plata and expanded what constituted "legal" trade so that the Crown could tax trade which had previously been "contraband".
 However, the plan did not go as intended.
 Although trade along the Río de la Plata flourished, very little silver was actually remitted to the Crown.
 Then, Spanish war with Britain and the simultaneous eruption of revolts in the mining regions of Peru led to a shortage of silver, putting strain on the merchant class of Buenos Aires.
 This caused a schism between merchants who wanted to try to continue reviving the Spanish Empire through silver trade and those who wanted to move on from silver and prioritize agricultural exports, ultimately tearing at the fabric of the Río de la Plata region's relationship with the Spanish Empire.

 In 1806 and 1807 the river was the scene of an important British invasion that aimed to occupy the area and was defeated by the local garrison and population.

 Revolutionary period

 Conflict in the region intensified after the independence of the former Spanish and Portuguese colonies in the first quarter of the 19th century.
 Interests in the territories and the navigation rights over the Platine region played a major role in many armed conflicts throughout the century, including the Argentine civil wars, the Cisplatine and Platine wars, and the Paraguayan War.
-The river was blockaded by France and Britain in 1838–1840 and 1845–1850.
+The river was blockaded by Brazil from 1826 to 1828, by the French from 1838 to 1840 and by an Anglo-French alliance from 1845 to 1850.